Peer Support and Peer Mentoring

 Develop goals and decide on treatment options with the support of a peer who’s shared similar experiences

-Milkweed Connections providers who aren’t CPS may provide support that is identical to the peer support work done by CPS; in these instances, we refer to that support as Peer Mentoring.
+Milkweed Connections providers who aren’t CPS may provide support that is similar to the peer support work done by CPS; in these instances, we refer to that support as Peer Mentoring.
 Peer Mentoring can often be captured under the ISDE or Wellness Management and Recovery service array.

 Not all Supports Provided by Peers are Peer Support